George Hill (intelligence officer): First World War

 Hill was in British Columbia on a fishing trip when the First World War broke out in 1914.
 He joined a Canadian infantry regiment and was posted to Ypres in 1915.
 He displayed exceptional bravery and was seriously wounded.
 He was then sent to the War Office where after training by Scotland Yard he began his career as an intelligence officer, his first assignment being to fly agents behind enemy lines in Greece.

 In 1917, he was sent to Petrograd, ostensibly as a member of the Royal Flying Corps mission, arriving amid the confusion of the Bolshevik Revolution.
 In his memoirs, not generally regarded as entirely reliable, he described how he took the Romanian crown jewels from the Kremlin to Iași, helped Leon Trotsky to organise a military intelligence service and the Red Air Force, ran guns to Ukrainian nationalists, and recruited German agents for counter-intelligence work.
 According to Hill he personally blew up an enemy gasworks, overpowered an assassin who attempted to kill him with a grenade by striking him in the head with a brick and ran one of 2 men who had followed him from secret meeting through with his swordstick.
 He eschewed carrying firearms whilst undercover as he considered them impossible to explain if searched and improvised having a bottle of acid to hand whenever writing his dispatches so that he could quickly destroy his secret documents if necessary.
 Rather than physical force Hill preferred bribery noting that 'I had always found the value of including in my kit a certain amount of good plain chocolate, half a dozen pairs of ladies silk stockings and two or three boxes of the more expensive kind of Parisian toilet soap.
 My experience was that, presented at the right psychological moment they would unlock doors which neither wine nor gold would open' When the British landed in Murmansk he was obliged to flee to Finland with the Soviet secret service, the Cheka in hot pursuit.
 He returned briefly to Russia before being posted by the Secret Intelligence Service (SIS) to the Middle East.
 SIS being short of funds, he left after three years and lived in a caravan in Sussex with his wife.
 His service had earned him a DSO and an MBE, and he was mentioned in dispatches three times.

+Hill was awarded the Military Cross (MC) as announced in The London Gazette on 11/12 February 1919: "His Majesty the KING has been graciously pleased to approve the undermentioned rewards for distinguished services rendered in connection with Military operations in the Field:—Awarded the Military Cross.
+Lieutenant.
+George Alexander Hill, 4th Bn; Manch.
+R."

 Hill took a series of jobs, with Royal Dutch Shell, he was manager of the Globe Theatre in London, and deputy general manager to the theatrical impresario C. B. Cochran.
 He also wrote two volumes of memoirs, Go Spy the Land (1933) and The Dreaded Hour (1936) as well as two unpublished plays.